 Who gets to have the kids?

-Florida Courts focus solely on what is in the best interest of the children when determining who the child will stay with.
-Florida Courts have a strong preference for involving both parents in a child’s life.
-Many parents request sole custody, but this is somewhat rare because of the policy consideration for both parents to be a part of a child’s life.
-Our Tampa Time Sharing Attorneys will assist you and your children by making sure you get as much time as possible with your children!
+When determining who the child will stay with, Florida Courts will always make the decision based on what is in the child’s best interest.
+Florida Courts will usually come up with a solution that keeps both parents involved in the child’s life.
+While many parents may wish to have sole custody, this is somewhat rare because it is the court’s policy to consider options where both parents are involved first.
+Our Tampa family lawyers will assist you and your children by making sure you get as much time as possible with your kids.

 During the court’s analysis, it will consider the following factors pursuant to Florida Statute Section 61.13: